We've added new PCR tests for swine and bovine diseases -- see our menu for a complete listing.

 B0030 - Ultrasensitive qualitative detection of Mycobacterium avium, subsp. paratuberculosis (Johne's disease) by real time polymerase chain reaction.
 This assay does not detect subspecies avium or other mycobacteria species.

-P0006 - Ultrasensitive qualitative mycobacteria screen by nested polymerase chain reaction.
-Assay detects but does not differentiate a wide range of mycobacteria, including M. tuberculosis, M. bovis, M. microti, M. intracellulare, M. avium, M. gastri, M. africanum, M. scrofulaceum, M. ulcerans, M. simiae, M. kansasii, M. chelonae, M. fortuitum, M. marinum, M. genavense and others.
+P0006 - Ultrasensitive qualitative mycobacteria screen by real time polymerase chain reaction.
+Assay detects but does not differentiate a wide range of mycobacteria, including M. tuberculosis, M. bovis, M. microti, M. intracellulare, M. avium, M. gastri, M. africanum, M. scrofulaceum, M. ulcerans, M. simiae, M. kansasii, M. chelonae, M. fortuitum, M. marinum, M. genavense, M. szulgai and others.
+NOTE: THE P0006 TEST IS NOT PERFORMED ON SAMPLES TAKEN FROM RUMINANTS OWNED OR LOCATED IN THE STATE OF CALIFORNIA.

-P0007 - Ultrasensitive qualitative mycobacteria species identification by nested polymerase chain reaction and Restriction Fragment Length Polymorphism.
-This 2-stage assay detects and differentiates a wide range of mycobacteria, including M. tuberculosis/bovis/microti ("M.tb complex"), M. avium, M. intracellulare, M. africanum, M. gastri, M. scrofulaceum, M. ulcerans, M. simiae, M. kansasii, M. chelonae, M. fortuitum, M. marinum, M. genavense and others.
+P0007 - Ultrasensitive qualitative mycobacteria species identification by real time polymerase chain reaction and sequence analysis.
+This 2-stage assay detects and differentiates a wide range of mycobacteria, including M. tuberculosis/bovis/microti ("M.tb complex"), M. avium, M. intracellulare, M. africanum, M. gastri, M. scrofulaceum, M. ulcerans, M. simiae, M. kansasii, M. chelonae, M. fortuitum, M. marinum, M. genavense, M. szulgai and others.
+NOTE: THE P0007 TEST IS NOT PERFORMED ON SAMPLES TAKEN FROM RUMINANTS OWNED OR LOCATED IN THE STATE OF CALIFORNIA.

 Many different mycobacteria can cause disease in birds, mammals and reptiles.
 Infections occur through contact with other infected animals or humans through inhalation or the digestive route (Moreland, 1970).
 Infected animals can become reservoirs, causing outbreaks of disease.
 Mycobacterial infections have also been reported in many other captive and wildlife species.